 Factors to consider for progress monitoring in construction projects

-However any tools used for progress monitoring in construction projects has to satisfy some basic requirements –
+However, any tools used for progress monitoring in construction projects have to satisfy some basic requirements –

 Simple and lightweight UI

 Most people find it burdensome to frequently fill out progress update forms in addition to doing their actual work.
 This burden is compounded if the user interface (UI) is complex or too heavy.

 That’s the main reason why people prefer to work with simple spreadsheets rather than complex tools like ERP.